wdi-sf-jan-2014/notes/intro_to_sinatra/introToSinatra.md

 ### Just a little File-Server
 ---

-Webrick is a simple HTTP and HTTPS server in ruby.
-You'll see it a lot and it can help motivate looking at the `request` and `response` cycle.
+Webrick is a simple HTTP and HTTPS server in Ruby.
+You'll see it a lot and looking at it now will help you understand the `request` and `response` cycle.

-With just a few lines of code we can start up a server to  server the files in a directory.
+With just a few lines of code we can start up a server to serve the files in a directory.

     require 'webrick'

     root = File.expand_path '.'
     server = WEBrick::HTTPServer.new :Port => 8000, :DocumentRoot => root
-  trap "INT" do server.shutdown; end server.start
+    trap "INT" do server.shutdown; end
+    server.start

 Hmmm...
 But what does this mean?

     require 'webrick'

     # File.expand_path just gets
     # the absolute path for a given
     # relative path, i.e. "." (the current directory)
     root = File.expand_path '.'

     # Sets the server to respond to localhost:8000
     # and servers the file specified as root
     server = WEBrick::HTTPServer.new :Port => 8000, :DocumentRoot => root

     # Needed to start and stop the server
-  trap "INT" do server.shutdown; end server.start
+    trap "INT" do server.shutdown; end
+    server.start

 In your terminal try the following,